 Last but not least, you can do your German shopping at Der Tante Emma Laden, one of the few German stores in the capital to offer an impressive selection of beers, meats, cheeses, cakes, candy and sweets from the other side of the Rhine River.
-If you prefer to cook your favourite German recipes yourself, this is the place to go.
+If you prefer to cook your favorite German recipes yourself, this is the place to go.

 20 Avenue de la Porte de la Villette; M. Porte de la Villette, L7; Vélib post #19.115

 And finally what about the Oktoberfest?
 Paris has its own Oktoberfest only since 2015.
 This second year the event will take place at La Villette, from Thursday 06 October to Sunday 09 October.
 During these days expect to drink (lots of) beer, eat traditional Oktoberfest food like Currywurst, Sauerkraut or Apfelstrudel, and sing Bavarian songs.
 “Ach so!”

 Price min 34.90€ (with 15€ on food or drinks included).
 All the program here

 Do you know other cool German addresses in Paris?
 Send us a mail to bonjour [at] worldinparis [dot] com, we can include them in this post.